News & Resources

 The design process can involve hours and hours of drawing very rudimentary sketches.
 Having the icon and custom 'DART' text appear visually related required many hours to optimize the tiny shapes that make up those elements.
 While constructing the round icon for the mission was the hardest part, I will say that the easiest part was choosing blue as the mission's accent color – it's iconic.

 Another consideration was my own desire to evolve space branding at APL.
 I wanted to get away from the pictorial and move towards the symbolic.
 Highly complex illustrations are harder to use across different forms of media.
-As the first planetary defense mission, DART will garner a lot of attention.
+As the first planetary defense test mission, DART will garner a lot of attention.
 So it's important that this brand not only be impactful and modern, but also easy to use en masse.

 Beyond the mere visual design, you have to consider context.
 Where is this logo going to be used?
 Printed signs?
 An app?
 The side of a rocket?
 The logo should be created to look like it belongs in the environment it's placed in.